juntao/arenztopia/content/essential_info.md

 #### Museum Exhibit 1: Gallery

-This is all the pictures of some Official Arenztopian Documents.
+These are pictures of some Official Arenztopian Documents.

-[Coming Soon!]2
+[Coming Soon!]

 #### Museum Exhibit 2: List